 Following the appeal, the officer will issue a Notice of Final Determination with his or her decision.
 If you do not agree with the decision, you can appeal to the Maryland Tax Court within 30 days.
 You should seek representation from a qualified tax attorney.

-State tax debt can have a serious impact on your business, your finances, and your overall quality of life.
-If you need help with your Maryland tax debt, visit Solvable today to get connected with well-reviewed companies that specialize in assisting taxpayers like you.
-Seek relief for taxes as well as student loan and credit card debt today.
+State back taxes can have a serious impact on your business, your finances, and your overall quality of life.
+If you need help with your Maryland back taxes, visit Solvable today to get connected with well-reviewed companies that specialize in assisting taxpayers like you.
+Seek assistance for taxes as well as student loan and credit card debt today.